WiFi QR Code for Restaurants and Cafes (2026 Guide)

 Follow these 4 steps to create and print your WiFi QR code in under 60 seconds

-Select WiFi QR Code Type on QRLynx
+Select the WiFi Access QR Code Type

-Enter Your Network Details
+Enter Your Restaurant WiFi Details

 Placement directly affects how many customers actually scan your code.
 Put it where people naturally look when they first sit down or wait.